jollygoodjacob/OpenRES/README.md

   **8. Down Valley Slope (DVS)**: The slope (in degrees) between the starting point and endpoint of a given stream segment.

   **9. Sinuosity (SIN)**: The ratio of the true stream distance and the straight line distance between the starting point and endpoint of a given stream segment.

+By integrating hydrology, topography, geology, and climate, FPZs support more informed decisions in watershed management, restoration planning, and ecological conservation.

 ## Data Prerequisites